Understanding Body Dysmorphia And Addiction Disorders

 Selective Serotonin Reuptake Inhibitors (SSRI) And Body Dysmorphia Treatment

 The most effective MATs for Body Dysmorphia are Selective Serotonin Reuptake Inhibitors (SSRI).
 SSRIs are a type of medication generally used in the treatment of illnesses related to serotonin deficiencies.
 This kind of prescription can integrate into most co-occurring addiction treatments.

 Even with a MAT, an initial detox can be dangerous and likely to result in a relapse.
 The probability of relapsing is about 45% for individuals with one risk factor.
 Individuals struggling with a co-occurring Body Dysmorphia and addiction disorder have a 70% – 86% chance of relapsing.
-Choosing an inpatient recovery center allows users to beat their odds and achieve the best results.
+Choosing an inpatient recovery center may help patients achieve results.